 There are plenty of great reasons to take a trip to Spain.
 The weather is mostly gorgeous, there are tons of friendly towns and coastal resorts and the prices are usually more than reasonable.
 There is more to Spain than just sunbathing and the sea though.

 Spain produces some of the world’s most highly regarded wines, so for connoisseurs out there it’s a perfect place to take a holiday and combine it with some wine tasting sessions.
-Let’s take a look at a few of the best places for visitors…
+Wine can have the power to change any normal moment into an unforgettable celebration.
+In most cases, connoisseurs are drawn to the exquisite wine collections, like the McBride Sisters Wine Collection and others like them that can leave a lasting impression on the palate.
+With that said, let’s take a look at a few of the best places for visitors…

 The term Rioja is often mistakenly used for any red Spanish wine but really it’s only wines from this particular region in the northern part of Spain, of which there is a large variety of wines.
 The Rioja region is indeed the largest producer of red wines in Spain, though you will also find Rosé and white wines of high quality too.